The Army ROTC Scholarship Process

 If interested in applying for a campus based scholarship, contact the EWU ROTC Enrollment Officer at 509.359.6110 or email@example.com.

-Something that many people do not realize is that joining ROTC does not mean that you are locked into Active Duty after graduating from college.
-In fact Cadets can take a scholarship that locks them into the Army Reserves after graduation.
-The scholarship is called a Minuteman Scholarship.
+Something that many people do not realize is that joining ROTC does not mean that you are locked into active duty (full-time) service after graduating from college.
+Prospective cadets that know they only want to serve in the Army part-time after college in the National Guard or U.S. Army Reserves can take advantage of this scholarship option.
 Anyone qualified to receive an ROTC scholarship can apply for a Minuteman Scholarship.
-2, 3, and 4 year Minuteman Scholarships are available to qualified Cadets.
-Click here to learn more about Minuteman Scholarships.
+There are 2, 3, and 4 year Minuteman Scholarships available for qualified Cadets.
+Contact our Enrollment Officer to learn more about this option and which reserve service is best for you!

 Alumni Supported EWU ROTC Scholarships